Azure/databox-adls-loader/README.md

     .*/hbase/data/WALs.*
     ```

-6. Create the storage container that you want to use for data copy.
-You should also specify a destination folder as part of this command.
-This could be a dummy destination folder at this point.
+6. Create the storage container on the Data Box that you want to use for data copy.
+You should also specify a destination directory as part of this command.
+This could be a dummy destination directory at this point.

     ```
     hadoop fs [-libjars $azjars] \
     -D fs.AbstractFileSystem.wasb.Impl=org.apache.hadoop.fs.azure.Wasb \
     -D fs.azure.account.key.{databox_blob_service_endpoint}={account_key} \
-    -mkdir -p  wasb://{container_name}@{databox_blob_service_endpoint}/[destination_folder]
+    -mkdir -p  wasb://{container_name}@{databox_blob_service_endpoint}/[destination_dir]
     ```

-7. Run a list command to ensure that your container and folder were created.
+7. Run a list command to ensure that your container and directory were created.

     ```
-    # hadoop fs [-libjars $azjars] \
+    hadoop fs [-libjars $azjars] \
     -D fs.AbstractFileSystem.wasb.Impl=org.apache.hadoop.fs.azure.Wasb \
     -D fs.azure.account.key.{databox_blob_service_endpoint}={account_key} \
     -ls -R  wasb://{container_name}@{databox_blob_service_endpoint}/